CPSECapstone/Rooio/README.md

 export PATH=\$\{PATH\}:\$ANDROID\_HOME/tools:\$ANDROID\_HOME/platform-tools
 ```

-Then run the emulator, and while it is running type into the Android Studio terminal
+> Then run the emulator, and while it is running type the following into the Android Studio terminal.
 ```
 adb devices.
 ```
-While the emulator is running, do steps 5 and 6 of the installation commands.
+> While the emulator is running, do steps 5 and 6 of the installation commands.

 #### Windows Users
-The path to the adb is something like the following, and is located in the app data for the Android SDK.
+> The path to the adb is something like the following, and is located in the app data for the Android SDK.

 ```
 user\AppData\Local\Android\Sdk\platform-tools
 ```

-This is the directory where adb.exe is located.
+> This is the directory where adb.exe is located.
 Search in other directories if it cannot be found, and add this path to your environment variables.

-Then run the emulator, and while it is running type into the Android Studio terminal:
+> Then run the emulator, and while it is running type the following into the Android Studio terminal.
 ```
 adb devices
 ```
-While the emulator is running, do steps 5 and 6 of the installation commands.
+> While the emulator is running, do steps 5 and 6 of the installation commands.

 ## Testing the application